Texas Child Car Seat Laws

 The state of Texas takes child safety extremely seriously.
 As such, if a local sheriff’s deputy or a member of the Texas Highway Patrol catches a parent transporting a child while violating a car safety or seat belt law, they may arrest them and charge them with a misdemeanor.
 Those why are convicted must usually pay a fine of between $25 and $200.

-The attorneys at Brian White & Associates are well-versed in all areas of Texas child car seat law.
+Attorney Brian White Personal Injury Lawyers are well-versed in all areas of Texas child car seat law.
 If you need more information about what you can and cannot do while driving your child around town, just send us a message and set up a free consultation with a member of our experienced team.

 What to Do if Your Child is Injured Because of a Defective Car Seat